 It can be scary and troublesome when your computer doesn’t turn on after pushing the power button and there are various reasons why this could happen.

-If there is no power at all going into the system a major factor could possibly be the PSU (Power Supply) in the computer if its a desktop tower.
+If there is no power at all going into your desktop computer system a major factor could possibly be the PSU (Power Supply).

 Usually taking out the power supply and testing with another one can verify this or using a power supply tester.

 Also testing another power cord can help because there has been times when these have been faulty and by replacing it, the computer has started to work.